preist/icfmoldova/README.md

-# Frontend Starter
+# ICF Moldova
-A simple starter template for easy frontend design and development
+A simple starter for ICF Moldova

 ## How to start
 - `yarn install` or `npm install`